busterjs/buster-docs/modules/referee.rst

     Boolean.

-    When using the default :func:`assertions.fail` implementation, this property can be set to ``false`` to make assertion failures **not** throw exceptions (i.e. only emit events).
+    When using the default :func:`referee.fail` implementation, this property can be set to ``false`` to make assertion failures **not** throw exceptions (i.e. only emit events).
 This may be suitable in asynchronous test runners, where you might not be able to catch exceptions.